Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 ### Publish a Custom Event to a Topic in an Event Grid Domain

 Publishing events to an Event Grid Domain is similar to publish to an Event Grid Topic, except that when using the Event Grid schema for events, you must include the `topic` property.
-When publishing events in the Cloud Events 1.0 schema, the required `source` property is used as the name of the topic in the domain to publish to
+When publishing events in the Cloud Events 1.0 schema, the required `source` property is used as the name of the topic in the domain to publish to:

 ```js
 const { EventGridPublisherClient, AzureKeyCredential } = require("@azure/eventgrid");